This article will go through why using ScreenCloud in unmanaged kiosk mode on Chrome OS is not recommended.

 To conclude, these recent changes redefine the categorization of Chrome OS devices for digital signage somewhat.
 While before they were a great choice for small businesses who could pick up an affordable device like the Asus Chromebit and set up their digital signage quickly and without any additional costs, now this same device is a better fit for larger businesses who want to enroll multiple devices and know that they will have the device management tools they need to manage and monitor those devices.

-If you have any additional questions or concerns on why using ScreenCloud in unmanaged kiosk mode on Chrome OS is not recommended, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on why using ScreenCloud in unmanaged kiosk mode on Chrome OS is not recommended, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.